Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Canonical acoustic black hole

 This equation has singularities at $x=(a_{1},a_{2})=(x_{+},x_{-})$, and at $x=\infty$.
 The transformation of Eq.~(\ref{eq:mov_radial_2_canonical_Schw}) to a Heun-type equation is achieved by setting the following homographic substitution

 Thus, we can writte Eq.~(\ref{eq:mov_radial_2_canonical_Schw}) as

-Now, let us perform a transformation in order to reduce the power of the terms proportional to $1/z^{2}$ and $1/(z-1)^{2}$.
-This transformation is the \textit{s-homotopic trans\-for\-ma\-tion} of the dependent variable $R(z) \mapsto U(z)$ such that
+Now, let us perform a transformation in order to reduce the power of the terms proportional to $1/z^{2}$ and $1/(z-1)^{2}$ and write the coefficients that appear in the equation for the new function in a useful form \cite{Ronveaux:1995}.
+This transformation is the \textit{F-homotopic trans\-for\-ma\-tion} of the dependent variable $R(z) \mapsto U(z)$, such that

 where the coefficients $A_{1}$ and $A_{2}$ are given by

 In this case, the function $U(z)$ satisfies the following equation

 where the coefficients $A_{3}$ and $A_{4}$ are given by